Bahamas Maritime Authority releases safety bulletin following fatality investigation regarding a nitrogen cylinder

 One of the two lead tutors, Martin Evans, leading a practical hull hammer tapping session

-In a bold initiative as part of its award-winning Professional Qualification in Yacht & Small Craft Marine Surveying, IIMS is set to trial an 8 day practical module for the first time in October 2018.
+In a bold initiative as part of its award-winning Professional Qualification in Yacht & Small Craft Marine Surveying, IIMS is set to trial an 8 day practical training module for the first time in October 2018.

 Continue reading “IIMS set to trial an 8 day practical training module”